Aggravated Unlicensed Operation of a Motor Vehicle

 Please call today for a fast, free, and friendly consultation!Why is it so Important to Fight This Offense?

 If you are convicted of aggravated unlicensed operation, you will have a criminal record.
 Furthermore, this is a criminal offense regardless of the reason for the underlying suspension or revocation.
 In other words, you would face criminal charges whether your license was suspended because you forgot to pay a fine for the most minor violation or because you were convicted of driving while intoxicated.

-Aggravated unlicensed operation in the third degree is an unclassified misdemeanor, punishable by:
+Aggravated unlicensed operation in the third degree is what is referred to as an unclassified misdemeanor, punishable by:

 - $500 in fines

 - Up 30 days in jail

 The penalties are more severe if you commit AUO while driving a vehicle with a gross vehicle weight rating (GVWR) of more than 18,000 pounds.
 A person is guilty of AUO in the third degree if they:

 Drive a vehicle while they know or have reason to know their license or privilege to operate a vehicle was either suspended or revoked.Penalties for AUO in the 2nd Degree

 Aggravated unlicensed operation of a motor vehicle in the second degree is also an unclassified misdemeanor but as described below carries more serious penalties than AUO in the third degree.

 If you are convicted AUO in the second degree because you had been convicted of AUO in the third degree within the last 18 months, the punishment is: